 Where Does Water Come From: The Water Cycle

-Learners will develop an understanding of the water cycle.
+Learners develop an understanding of the water cycle.
 They will then use this knowledge to create a tactile model of the water cycle and then relate these ideas to the importance of water conservation.

 The learner will: